johnalison/obsidian-notes/Input/AmorFati.md

 #Consume

-- Only your choices are good or evil.
-Everything else just happens.

-- No point being upset with what happens.
-Don't take it personally.
-Remove emotional coloring.

-- Objective things just are.
-They are not good or bad.
-They are just information.
-Only *your* reactions matter.
-Only *your* reactions are not simply given facts.

-- Nothing can prevent you from getting better, becoming wiser.
-The obstacle is the way.

-- Vast majority of our words/actions are unnecessary

   > Corralling them will create an abundance of leisure and
   > tranquility.
 Shouldn't forget each moment to ask: "Is this one of